Greater Manchester Community Delirium Toolkit

 - Key document 2 The 4AT assessment tool for delirium

-We also have the shorter version of the leaflet available in ten languages.
-These are available as a downloadable document and an audio file.
-You can find them on the Delirium toolkit training resources page
+We also have the shorter version of the leaflet available in sixteen languages.
+These are available as a downloadable document, an audio file and a video.
+You can find them here

 - RESTORE2 (Recognises Early Soft Sign, Take Observations, Respond, Escalate)

 - Greater Manchester nutrition and hydration material:

 - Health Education England mouth care assessment guide